Right To Repair

 It also means EEESafe DATs & DARs will gain attribution for their local work and their contributions to the production of Community Metrics of Repair, Environment and Social outcomes.
 This will also lead to democratic distribution of Community Cash Pots and a Local Volunteer Currency donated by EEESafe.
 Working together with businesses, the Currency could scale across communities around the world to help deal with major waste and poverty issues and contribute to reduction in harmful air emissions.

-The action for EEESafe in the coming months is to place this Qualification on the Ofqual Register.
-This opens the opportunity to apply for Funding for our Qualification.
+The objectives for EEESafe in the near future is to place this Qualification on the Ofqual Register.
+This would open the opportunity to apply for Funding for our Qualification.
 The Public funding for Qualifications can be found at the Education and Skills Funding Agency at THIS LINK.

 The EEESafe Qualification is aligned to EEESafe’s own FREE White Goods Appliance Safety Register.
 When the new version is released, it will be shortly followed with the ability to link citizens with EEESafe Certified and Qualified Technicians and DARs (Domestic Appliance Refurbishers)